hoolloow/Python-Basic-Projects/README.md

 This Is A Basic Python Project/Program For Beginers Which Will Help You To Understand The Concept Of Conditional Statement.
 You Can Perform Basic Mathematical Task Such As Multiplication,addition,subtraction etc.. using this

+In Second Project I Have Created A Guessing Game Where You Have To Guess The Person Within Three Give Clues Here i Have Used Basic String Function and If-Else Statement